Basic Issues Concerning Zakat

 - Is taken as 7.5 tola gold (87.48 grams) or 52.
 5 tola (612.36 grams) silver (some scholars take as 7.5 tola gold or 85 grams gold and 595 grams silver)

-- The more sound opinion described below says the Nisaab should be taken as 7.5 tola or 85 gm gold or its equivalent and this opinion seems more strong as discussed below.
+- If a person owns gold, the Nisaab should be taken as 7.5 tola or 85 gm gold

 - 1 tola silver now a days is 700 Pakistan rupees.
 So 52.
 5 tola silver is around 36, 750 rupees (depends on its rate day to day)

 - There is different Nisab on Animal stock (camels, goat, sheep and cows) and dates, barley, and other agricultural produce (Not discussed in this blog)